CPEN-221/OddEvenBag/README.md

 OddEvenBag: A Datatype Exercise
 =========

 > The skeleton source code for this question is in the package `oddevenbag`.
 You have to implement the required method in the class `OddEvenBag`.
-You may import the provided code as a Gradle project in Eclipse.
+You may import the provided code as a Gradle project into your IDE (IntelliJ IDEA, VS Code, Eclipse, ...).

 An `OddEvenBag` allows us to store `int`s (including duplicates) and perform some useful operations on the collection of `int`s.